Carolinewly/AvatarImageView/README.md

             />
 ```

-> "android:background" attribute is Use to define the shape of the image.you can use the shape.xml
+> "android:background" attribute is Use to define the shape of the image.

+> you can use the shape.xml

 ```
 <?xml version="1.0" encoding="utf-8"?>